 Dissolution of the IEC CA System

-Any proposal for dissolution of the CA System, if supported by more than two thirds of the total number of CA System Member Bodies, shall be submitted to the CAB for approval and any necessary action.
+Any proposal for dissolution of the CA System, if supported by more than two thirds of the total number of CA System Voting Member Bodies, shall be submitted to the CAB for approval and any necessary action.
 The CAB shall determine the disposal of remaining property and funds after the settlement of all liabilities.

 Appeals